Skip to content

 Under the Cherry Blossom Tree: An Old Japanese Tale retold by Allen Say

 A horrible miser lived in a small village in Japan.
-He was a landlord who owned all the land and house in the valley and raised rents until the villagers were destitute.
+He was a landlord who owned all the land and houses in the valley and raised rents until the villagers were destitute.
 Still, the people enjoyed the beauty of spring.
 The landlord sat under a cherry tree and accidentally swallowed a cherry pit.

 Soon a tree grew out of his head.
 When he ripped the tree off, his head filled with water and fish.
 When he chased the boys fishing in his head, he tripped and fell.
-What was left of him became a lovely pond in the valley?
-I’m not actually sure what the joke in this story. [folk tale picture book, ages 8 and up]
+What was left of him became a lovely pond in the valley.
+I’m not actually sure what the joke is in this story. [folk tale picture book, ages 8 and up]

 Japanese Folk Tales With Surprise Endings